 Volunteer Income Tax Assistance (VITA) provides free income tax preparation and filing services to individuals and families with a household income of $63,000 or less.
 The program's IRS-trained and certified volunteers help low and middle income families identify qualifying tax credits, maximizing returns and saving the community thousands of dollars each year in tax preparation fees.

-Team members will use case management techniques and tools such as The Benefit Bank to connect individuals to resources in the community in a time of need.
+Team members will use case management techniques and tools such as Thrive Hub to connect individuals to resources in the community in a time of need.
 This may be housing assistance, food banks, or homeless shelters.
-The Benefit Bank is a web-based screening tool that simplifies and centralizes the process of applying for many state and federal benefits for low and moderate income individuals and families.
+The Benefit Bank is0a web-based screening tool that simplifies and centralizes the process of applying for many state and federal benefits for low and moderate income individuals and families.
 The Benefit Bank is a part of a community-wide response to poverty and can be utilized by a wide range of community service providers.

 Through a basic intake, members will be able to assess an individual's strengths and needs, recommend and implement a sequence for accessing services and provide case management and referrals to help the individual achieve long-term financial stability.
 Team members provide financial literacy both in one-on-one and classroom settings.